Laura Adams - President and Founder

 Rani Nolan is a mother of five wonderful kids, ages 14 to 6 months, three of whom she gained through the gift of adoption.

 Rani has a BS in mathematics and education and a MA in education research methodology.
-Rani is currently a middle and high school math teacher in Northfield, IL.

 Rani is passionate about open adoption as a means to connect children to their biological family, and she speaks about her experiences at various conferences.
 Rani finds much joy in her multiracial and multicultural family, and she is excited to share her experiences with others.